Written by Monali Bordoloi and published on 05 May 2021.

 5. Does counseling the mother improve breastfeeding rates?

-Yes, 95 per cent lactation failure happens because of improper technique and positioning.
-So, a mother needs counselling regarding what to expect after childbirth.
+Yes, 95% of lactation failure happens because of improper technique and positioning.
+So, a mother needs counseling regarding what to expect after childbirth.
 Most mothers are clueless about newborn care, they are not sure when they should feed the baby, how the baby will react, why is the baby crying, what should they do when the baby cries.
 So, when a mother is mentally prepared about newborn care, it helps her face the post-delivery days in a better way compared to mothers who are not being informed about all these issues.

 Before a mother starts breastfeeding, she should be informed how to hold the baby and the best latching positions and what kind of pillow support she needs.
 For a comfortable feeding session, the mother should sit while feeding and must take complete back rest.
 There is no need to bend over while feeding the baby and the mother needs to keep herself hydrated too.
 And most of the time, newborn babies do not sleep at night, most babies have a night waking and day sleeping pattern.
 This takes time to adjust, approximately from 1.5 to three months, most babies adjust to the night sleeping pattern.